animorphcoop/shared-futures-space/README.md

 - make sure `.dev` is changed to `.production` in sfs/settings/settings.py
 - wait for tests to run
 - run deploy.sh locally
+- don't forget: app\_variables.env, db\_pg\_variables.env and sfs/settings/local.py are replaced suring deployment with versions stored on the server in /home/dev/sites/dev\_data